Starting your company: How to set up and manage payroll for the first time

 • Include any deductions — Deducting things like tax and National Insurance

-• Calculate National Insurance contributions — Your business will need to pay out National Insurance contributions as long as the earnings are over £184 a week
+• Calculate National Insurance contributions — Employees will need to pay out National Insurance Contributions (NICs) as long as their earnings are over £242 a week.
+Your business will pay NICs when an employee earns £175 a week or more.

 • Create and send payslips — All employees must receive either a physical or electronic copy of their payslip